Generation Z in the United States: Physical

 Data from the NCES showed that in the academic year 2018–19, 15% of students receiving special education under the Individuals with Disabilities Education Act was suffering from "other health impairments"—such as asthma, diabetes, epilepsy, heart problems, hemophilia, lead poisoning, leukemia, nephritis, rheumatic fever, sickle cell anemia, and tuberculosis.
+The American Optometric Association sounded the alarm on a link between the regular use of handheld electronic devices and eyestrain.